HL7/phd/input/pagecontent/DIMtoFHIRMapping.md

 The static attributes of the System object are mapped to the FHIR Device resource, while the measurement-related attributes of the Observation objects are mapped to FHIR Observation resources.

+The static attributes of the System object are mapped to the FHIR Device resource, while the measurement-related attributes of the Observation objects are mapped to FHIR Observation resources.

+**Note:** Across all profiles in this IG, populating `code.coding.display` and `code.text` is not required.
+Most examples include these fields for readability and explanatory purposes.

 ## The Observation Model
 The IEEE 11073-10206 model describes an Observation using a type (to indicate what the measurement is) and a value and optional attributes including timestamp, status, related observations and supplemental information.